mdwallick/ul-customization/dark-mode/README.md

 - You must have a [custom domain](https://auth0.com/docs/customize/custom-domains) configured on your tenant.
 - This project requires the [Auth0 CLI](https://github.com/auth0/auth0-cli).
 Ensure
-  that you have logged the CLI in to your desired tenant.
+  that you have logged the CLI into your desired tenant.

 ```bash
 auth0 login